Search results for

 • Ring: Your phone will ring for 1 minute at maximum volume, making it easy to track if it’s in the same room.
 Your phone will ring even if it was left on silent or vibrate.

 • Lock: When this is activated, your phone will display an emergency contact on the lockscreen along with an optional message.
-Features like Samsung Pass, Samsung Wallet, and Samsung Digital Keys will be locked down, and it won’t power off.
+Features like Samsung Pass, Samsung Wallet, and Samsung Digital Keys will be locked down, and the device won’t power off.
 You’ll need to enter a separate PIN to exit the lockdown state.

 • Track location: This will send you an automated update on your phone’s location every 15 minutes.